-A. Pharmaceutical rebates receivable are recorded when reasonably estimated or billed by the affiliated pharmaceutical benefit manager in accordance with pharmaceutical rebate contract provisions.
-Information used to support rebates billed to the manufacturer is based on utilization information gathered by the pharmaceutical benefit manager and adjusted for significant changes in pharmaceutical contract provisions.
+A. Pharmacy rebates receivable are recorded when reasonably estimated or billed by the affiliated pharmacy benefit manager in accordance with pharmacy rebate contract provisions.
+Information used to support rebates billed to the manufacturer is based on utilization information gathered by the pharmacy benefit manager and adjusted for significant changes in pharmacy contract provisions.

 The Company evaluates admissibility of all pharmacy rebates receivable based on the administration of each underlying pharmaceutical benefit management agreement.
-The Company has non-admitted all pharmacy rebate receivables that do not meet the admissibility criteria from the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company has nonadmitted all pharmacy rebates receivable that do not meet the admissibility criteria from the statutory basis statements of admitted assets, liabilities, and capital and surplus.

-For each pharmaceutical management agreement for which a portion of the total pharmacy rebates receivable can be admitted based on the admissibility criteria, the transaction history is summarized as follows:
+For each pharmacy management agreement for which a portion of the total pharmacy rebates receivable can be admitted based on the admissibility criteria, the transaction history is summarized as follows: